AnirudhaDesai/Pill-Action-Recognition/README.md

     * `TEST_SAMPLES` would be the number of samples to use for the validation set during cross validation.
     * `TRAINING_MODEL` "Binary" or "Ensemble".
     * `CLASS_TO_BE_TESTED` keep 1 for "Binary"
+    * `ITERATIONS` number of iterations to use during cross-val.

 After the last step, the model(s) will be stored in path `model/` as *.pkl* files.
 The server will pickup these models after you change the config file and reset the config.
 Rejoice!
 You're done!

+## Queueing Service
+This is the service class that maintains in-memory queues for every user containing their data.

+## Prediction Service
+This is the service class that performs the predictions using the predictors it also maintains the PredictionTime table.